MelvinVermeer/hospital-product-catalog-MelvinVermeer/README.md

 dotnet run --project ./src/Hospital.ProductCatalog.API/Hospital.ProductCatalog.API.csproj
 ```

+Or open the solution in Visusal Studio 2019 and press `CTRL + F5` (run without debugging)

 ## Tests

 If you want to run all tests (unit + inegration) you can do so by running the following command.